 Dr. Sinopoli is board certified by the American Board of Internal Medicine, Pulmonary Medicine and Critical Care Medicine.
 He is a member of several professional societies, has authored numerous abstracts and journal articles, and presented at multiple conferences.
 He holds a clinical professorship position at the University of South Carolina School of Medicine Greenville and has earned several teaching awards.

 Dr. Sinopoli earned a bachelor’s degree in biology from the University of South Carolina and a medical degree from the Medical University of South Carolina.
-Following his internship and residency at GHS, he completed a fellowship in pulmonary and critical care medicine at the University of South Carolina School of Medicine.
+Following his internship and residency at Prisma Health, he completed a fellowship in pulmonary and critical care medicine at the University of South Carolina School of Medicine.

 Michelle Taylor Smith, RN, MSN, NE-BC, FACHE, Vice President of Patient Care Services and Chief Nursing Officer, joined Greenville Health System in 2011.
 Smith is responsible for providing strategic and operational leadership, while assuring a high level of safe, quality, patient- and family-centered care throughout the health system.